eads/fgc-docs/code-of-conduct.md

 # Basic code of Conduct

-{event/project/org} participants, including paid staff staff, volunteers, speakers, and guests, pledge to act in a respectful manner at all times during official {meeting times and spaces}.
+{event/project/org} participants, including paid staff, volunteers, speakers, and guests, pledge to act in a respectful manner at all times during official {meeting times and spaces}.

 {event/project/org} welcomes a diversity of perspectives about {topic}.
 Participants pledge to display common courtesy and sensitivity towards anyone who comes to {meetings, the event, online spaces}.